W1W1-M/Lentit/README.md

 * Open source
 * Target: iOS 14 >

+## Project assets in releases
+* Mind map in MindNode format

 ## Contributing
 If you would like to contribute I'm open, let's chat !